Propagating Knowledge Updates to LMs Through Distillation: Conclusion and Limitations

 \section{Conclusion and Limitations}

 We present a distillation-based method to impart entity knowledge within the parameters of a pretrained LM.
-We demonstrate that our method outperforms fine-tuning and other model editing techniques across a variety of settings, including when multiple entities are updated at once.
-Our results show that model editing with distillation is a promising direction for future methods.
+Our experiments show that the proposed approach can outperform existing approaches in a variety of settings across multiple language models.
+Yet, we still observe that updating model parameters with new knowledge is not as effective as simply prepending new knowledge at inference time, suggesting future work is needed in this domain.

-\paragraph{Limitations} Due to computational constraints, our experiments use models that are <10B parameters.
-Whether these techniques generalize to the largest models (175B+) or models that have been instruction-tuned is unknown.
-However, given the continual reduction in the cost of the instruction-tuning stage \citep{alpaca}, we believe that future work can apply our methods to base language models and then rerun the instruction-tuning stage periodically.
+We conclude by describing the limitations of our work.
+Due to computational constraints, we use models that are <10B parameters.
+Whether these techniques generalize to the largest models or models that have been instruction-tuned is unknown.
+Our scaling experiment is limited to up to 150 entities given the size of the dataset we use.

-While we have shown that our method can generalize to the multiple-edit setting, the constraints of the datasets we use limit us to experimenting with hundreds of entities.
 Further work is needed to assess whether thousands or millions of new entities can be injected in this fashion (e.g., to teach a complete set of new entities in a domain).
-However, we believe that methods that can add small numbers of new entities are still valuable; these can remain synchronized with current events over a short period for an organization that continually retrains models on a weekly or monthly basis.
-Furthermore, the data setup we consider only covers limited domains of knowledge updates represented by new entities with clear origination dates.
-We also only use a single definition sentence as the knowledge to inject, and only study English datasets.
-Finally, our specificity evaluation follow prior work in using examples from the same dataset, but broader testing of updated LMs' functionality will be helpful.
+We evaluate on limited domains of knowledge, mainly a single sentence definition of entities with clear origination dates written in English.
+Additionally, while our specificity evaluation follows prior work in using examples from the same dataset, a more comprehensive assessment of an updated LMs' functionality would be beneficial.

-Finally, as discussed in Appendix~\ref{sec:time_ranges}, some of our experiments have temporal overlap between models and datasets use.
-Our setting does not strongly depend on entities being completely unseen, as re-injection of seen information can reinforce it for a model, particularly for obscure entities.